< Previous Page

 We expect our employees, management and business partners to respect human rights and to ensure that business activities comply with our commitments, such as our International Policy Statement for Human Rights.
 At ALDI, we do not tolerate any form of forced labour, child labour or workplace discrimination.
 Our Gender Equality Action Plan integrates a gender-sensitive approach into our activities and structures.
 Our Standards require business partners to pay workers in compliance with the local law.
 We also support international efforts to pay workers a living wage.

 To verify that our human rights standards are upheld, all production facilities in high risk countries and categories are required to have a valid third party audit.
-These on-site audits performed by independent social compliance auditors are a key part of our Social Monitoring Program.
+These on-site audits performed by independent social compliance auditors are a key part of our Global Social Monitoring Program.
 We review audits and conduct remediation when necessary.

 ALDI is Tackling Modern Slavery